-All quotations mentioned in this section are valid as on the date of this Red Herring Prospectus.
+All quotations mentioned in this section are valid as on the date of this Draft Red Herring Prospectus.
 However, we have not entered into any definitive agreements with any of these vendors and there can be no assurance that the same vendor would be engaged to eventually supply the plant and machineries at the same costs.
 We are yet to place orders for any of the components of the Proposed Objects.
 The Proposed Objects may be subject to the risk of unanticipated delays in implementation, cost overruns and other risks and uncertainties.
 Further, the Objects of the Fresh Offer includes orders for purchase of plant and machineries which have not yet been placed.
 There can be no assurance that we would be able to procure plant and machineries at the estimated costs.
-If we engage someone other than the vendors from whom we have obtained quotations or if the quotations obtained expire, such vendor's estimates and actual costs shall be incurred from our internal accruals.
-For further details, see "Risk Factors" on page 33 of this Red Herring Prospectus.
+If we engage someone other than the vendors from whom we have obtained quotations or if the quotations obtained expire, such vendor's estimates and actual costs for the services may differ from the current estimates.
+In case of increase in the estimated costs, such additional costs shall be incurred from our internal accruals.
+For further details, see "Risk Factors" on page 33 of this Draft Red Herring Prospectus.